BLSQ/iaso/README.md

 ### note : docker-compose run VS docker-compose exec

-Run launch a new docker container, Exec launch a command it the existing container.
+Run launch a new docker container, Exec launch a command in the existing container.

 So `run` will ensure the dependencies like the database are up before executing. `exec` main advantage is that it is faster but the containers must already be running (launched manually)